RaphaelBecker/miniShell/README.md

 # miniShell
-Homework task in the lecture "Operating Systems and System software" at University
+Homework task in the lecture "Operating Systems and System software" at university